spesml/spesml.github.io/2_Concepts/5_MaturityModel/0_FocusAreas/logical_vp.md

 This focus area is concerned with the modeling of the relations between components, which form the logical architecture.

 ### LAM A: The logical components and their dependencies are modeled.
 This capability prescribe the connection between modeled components by signal lines.
+The screenshot below depicts this.
 ![changeHere](../images/lama-example.png){:class="img-responsive"}

 ### LAM B: Logical components are related to white-box functions that they implement by a realize relation.